Synonyms: BAN2401 , mAb158

 In 2017 the sponsors announced that BAN2401 had shown no cognitive benefit at this 12-month time point.
 However, futility conditions had not been met either at the 17 interim analyses conducted until then.
 Therefore the trial continued to full enrollment of 856 participants, and out to the full treatment period of 18 months (Dec 2017 news).
 In February 2018, the trial protocol was amended to offer up to five years of additional treatment in an open-label extension phase, in which change on the ADCOMS will be measured at each visit.
 Results of the blinded 18-month treatment phase were expected by end of 2018.

 The results were complicated by uneven distribution of ApoE4 carriers between placebo and treatment groups, which was caused by an EMA request during the trial.
-A subgroup analysis, presented at the Clinical Trials on Alzheimer Disease conference, suggested that the treatment benefit was not due to this imbalance (Nov 2018 news).
+A subgroup analysis, presented at CTAD, suggested that the treatment benefit was not due to this imbalance (Nov 2018 conference news).
+Full results were subsequently published (Swanson et al., 2021).

 An open-label extension to this trial is re-enrolling its participants to deliver the highest antibody dose for up to two years total.
-As reported at AD/PD 2019 in Lisbon, Portugal, Eisai/Biogen plan to treat up to 250 people in this extension, which will run until August 2021 (May 2019 news).
-Baseline data from 35 participants suggested that brain amyloid load had remained steady during a two-year pause in antibody dosing, but that cognition declined when BAN2401 was discontinued (Dec 2019 news).
-One-year brain imaging data from 76 participants, presented at the 2020 CTAD conference, indicated that people previously treated with placebo had large decreases in brain amyloid since entering the OLE, while those previously treated with antibody maintained low brain amyloid.
+As reported at AD/PD 2019 in Lisbon, Portugal, Eisai/Biogen plan to treat up to 250 people in this extension, which will run until August 2021 (May 2019 conference news).
+Baseline data from 35 participants suggested that brain amyloid load had remained steady during a two-year pause in antibody dosing, but that cognition declined when BAN2401 was discontinued (Dec 2019 conference news).
+One-year brain imaging data from 76 participants, presented December 2020 at CTAD, indicated that people previously treated with placebo had large decreases in their brain amyloid since entering the OLE, while those previously treated with antibody maintained low levels of brain amyloid.
 ARIA-E incidence was comparable to the core study.
 Most ARIA-E was asymptomatic and resolved within four to 12 weeks.
-Continuing to dose people with mild to moderate ARIA-E appeared to present no additional safety issues (Nov 2020 news).
+Continuing to dose people with mild to moderate ARIA-E appeared to present no additional safety issues (Nov 2020 conference news).
+More one-year OLE data on 180 participants was presented in March 2021 at AD/PD.
+Brain amyloid fell fastest in those who began the OLE with the highest amyloid.
+By the end, 80 percent of participants were judged amyloid-negative, with SUVRs below 1.17 (Mar 2021 conference news).

 In February 2020, the Alzheimer’s Therapeutic Research Institute announced that the Alzheimer's Clinical Trial Consortium (ACTC) would conduct a large BAN2401 study co-funded by the NIH and Eisai (press release).
 Called AHEAD 3-45, this Phase 3 study started in July 2020.
 It is a four-year trial that comprises two sub-studies in a combined 1,400 people who are cognitively normal but have elevated brain amyloid.
 A3 will enroll 400 people with amyloid below the brain-wide threshold for positivity; they will receive 5 mg/kg titrating to 10 mg/kg BAN2401 or placebo every four weeks for 216 weeks, and their primary outcome will be change in brain amyloid PET at that time.
 A45 will enroll 1,000 participants who have a positive amyloid PET scan.
 They will receive BAN2401 titrated to 10 mg/kg every two weeks for 96 weeks, followed by 10 mg/kg every four weeks through week 216.
 Their primary outcome is change from baseline on their Preclinical Alzheimer Cognitive Composite 5 (PACC5) Score, also at week 216.
 Secondary outcomes for A45 include change in brain amyloid PET and cognitive function.
 Both studies will measure change in tau PET as a secondary outcome.